imalsha10/imalsha10/README.md

 - 📫 How to reach me **picolambage@gmail.com**

-- ⚡ Fun fact **- Fun fact: When I'm not coding, you can find me reading a good book or experimenting with new recipes in the kitchen.**
+- ⚡ Fun fact : When I'm not coding, you can find me reading a good book or experimenting with new recipes in the kitchen.

 <h3 align="left">Connect with me:</h3>
 <p align="left">